 IT admin’s life is full of Test & Development and building different POC projects.
-Buying new hardware, EOL-ing and re-purposing old one, trying new approaches to solve good old and brand new tasks.
+Buying new hardware, EOL-ing and re-purposing old one, trying new approaches to solve good old and brand-new tasks.
 Server virtualization, VDI, backup, Disaster Recovery.
-Making long story short: at lot of things are happening at the same time.
+Making long story short: a lot of things are happening at the same time.
 IT is fun!

 StarWind Virtual SAN Free successfully solves “lack of inexpensive fault-tolerant and still easy to manage storage” problem.
 StarWind takes a pair of new or decommissioned commodity servers and turns them into a DIY dual-controller “shared nothing” fault-tolerant SAN and NAS by “mirroring” their internal storage between them.
-Resulting solution exposes continuously available SMB 3.02 shares and failover NFS v4.1 mount points and targets such a use cases:
+The storage becomes accessible via a number of supported protocols – iSCSI, iSER, SMB3, NFSv4.1.
+Resulting solution exposes continuously available SMB 3.02 shares and failover NFS v4.1 mount points and targets for such use cases:

 - Shared storage for Microsoft Hyper-V VMs and SQL Server DBs (CA SMB3)

-- Shared storage for VMware vSphere & ESXi, Citrix XenServer and various Xen VMs (NFS)
+- Shared storage for VMware vSphere & ESXi, Citrix XenServer and various Xen VMs (NFSv4.1)

-- Failover file server (common data, VDI profiles, backups and so on) (SMB3 & NFS)
+- Failover file server (common data, VDI profiles, backups and so on) (SMB3 & NFSv4.1)

 StarWind Virtual SAN Free setup is exceptionally easy to manage because there’re no LUNs only NAS shares and mount points.
 File server is extremely space-efficient because a resource-friendly off-line deduplication mitigates